- The average cost of car insurance in South Dakota is $2,575 a year or $215 per month, based on our data analysis.

 Average cost of auto insurance in South Dakota by coverage level

-In South Dakota, the cost of car insurance can vary depending on how much coverage you purchase.
-South Dakota drivers need at least the minimum insurance coverage limits of 25/50/25 to legally drive.
+In South Dakota, car insurance rates can differ depending on how much coverage you choose.
+Drivers in South Dakota are required by law to have minimum insurance coverage limits of 25/50/25 to drive legally.

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.